Henry Jennings: Dividing spoils in Nassau, return to Jamaica

 The New Providence capital of Nassau by 1715 was the former capital of the collapsed Bahamian government.
 By the end of 1715, Jennings arrived in Nassau with £87,000 in recovered Spanish treasure, as the city was experiencing an expansion.
 According to Connor, shortly after arriving in Nassau, Jennings took a small Spanish trading sloop from Hornigold.
-As Jennings had 200 "well-armed" men under his command and at least two sloops, Hornigold was unable to stop him, with some of Jennings’ men moving aboard the taken sloop to relieve crowding on the others.
-The flotilla left for Jamaica "after a few days of revelry and the orderly distribution of the crew’s portion of the prize money."
+As Jennings had 200 "well-armed" men under his command and at least two sloops, Hornigold was unable to stop him, with some of Jennings's men moving aboard the taken sloop to relieve crowding on the others.
+The flotilla left for Jamaica "after a few days of revelry and the orderly distribution of the crew's portion of the prize money."
 Jennings and his men then sailed for Jamaica to present their prizes to the Vice-Admiralty Court, which was presided over by Hamilton.

 Jennings set sail for Jamaica carrying back an estimated 350,000 peso, or 120,000 pieces of eight, accompanied by fellow Captain John Wills and his crew of the Eagle.
-On the way his fleet encountered a Spanish merchant ship, which Jennings' captured and plundered.
+On the way his fleet encountered a Spanish merchant ship, which Jennings's captured and plundered.
 Afterwards he released the crew on their ship, which he did not sink.
-The Spanish captain followed Jennings' fleet back to Jamaica, and following it up the Cuban shore through Windward Passage and to the mouth of Port Royal Harbor.
+The Spanish captain followed Jennings's fleet back to Jamaica, and following it up the Cuban shore through Windward Passage and to the mouth of Port Royal Harbor.
 The Spanish captain then sailed to Cuba, and reported the plundering of his ship to the Spanish viceroy.
-As a result, the viceroy, who had also heard of Jennings' pillaging the shore camp, was "outraged," and contacted Hamilton to demand the pirates be hanged.
+As a result, the viceroy, who had also heard of Jennings's pillaging the shore camp, was "outraged," and contacted Hamilton to demand the pirates be hanged.
 The viceroy also threatened to kill Englishmen in locales such as Havana if Hamilton did not comply.
 With Hamilton stating he knew nothing of such pirates and there must have been a mistake, said he would, in turn, flog any Spanish he could find in Jamaica if the threat to English lives was carried out.
-The Barsheba dropped anchor in Jamaica on January 26, 1716.
+The Barsheba dropped anchor in Jamaica on 26 January 1716.
 Jennings and Willis, in accordance with their commissions, brought their treasure to Hamilton.
-Although Hamilton later stated he did not take his share of the treasure, as "I heard it was taken from the shore," he did not arrest Jennings either, nor other privateers.
+Although Hamilton later stated he did not take his share of the treasure, as "I heard it was taken from the shore", he did not arrest Jennings either, nor other privateers.